Mahavatar Babaji

 Mahavatar Babaji (lit.
 'Great Avatar (Revered) Father') (Note: Babaji's other names include Mahamuni Babaji Maharaj (Supreme Ecstatic Master), Maha Yogi (Great Yogi), and Trambak Baba or Shiva Baba (incarnations of Shiva).) is a legendary immortal yogi and guru, who is said to be living in the Himalayas.
-He is said to have taught multiple revered historic yogis, including Lahiri Mahasaya (1828–1895).
-Babaji first became recognised through the writings of Paramahansa Yogananda, who devoted a chapter of his Autobiography of a Yogi to Babaji and founded Self-Realization Fellowship, a modern yoga movement that Babaji is associated with.
-The cave where Babaji met Lahiri Mahasaya, located near Ranikhet, is now a tourist attraction and place of pilgrimage in India.
+He is said to have taught multiple revered historic yogis, including Lahiri Mahasaya (1828–1895), appearing to Lahiri Mahasaya and several of his disciples between 1861 and 1985, as described in various publications and biographies.
+Babaji's existence was first claimed in the writings of Paramahansa Yogananda, who wrote a chapter of his Autobiography of a Yogi about Babaji and founded Self-Realization Fellowship, a modern yoga movement that Babaji is associated with.
+According to Paramahansa Yogananda's autobiography, Babaji is said to have resided for at least hundreds of years in the remote Himalayan regions of India, seen in person by only a small number of disciples and others.
+The cave near Ranikhet where Lahiri Mahasaya said he met Babaji became a tourist attraction and pilgrimage site in India.